faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

 The function createChannelSettings creates the channel settings that would be available to users of the particular channel.
+It sets the notification options available to the users in a channel

 ---